D.C. law requires you to have health insurance.

 - You are a member of a federally recognized Indian tribe.

-To find out how to obtain coverage, see How Do I Get Obamacare in the District of Columbia?
+To find out how to obtain coverage, see How to Sign Up for Obamacare in the District of Columbia.

 For information about costs, see How Much Does Obamacare Cost in the District of Columbia?